influxdata/docs-v2/content/v2.0/organizations/delete-org.md

 ## Delete an organization using the influx CLI

 Use the the [`influx org delete` command](/v2.0/reference/cli/influx/org/delete) to delete an organization.
-Deleting a organization requires the following:
+Deleting an organization requires the following:

 - The organization ID _(provided in the output of `influx org find`)_